Slaitroc/RicciPaoliGrisoni/RASD.md

 4. Students, Companies and Universities have a working internet connection
 5. Universities interrupt an Ongoing Internship only if no solution to complaints is found

+## 3.1 External Interface Requirements
+This chapter provides a detailed description of the system's external interfaces such as the User, Hardware, Software, and Communication interfaces.

+## 3.1.1 User Interfaces

 <!-- This is a RASD document primarily read by non-technical stakeholder.
 My idea is not to mention in the PWA
 implementation approach in this document as we will have a lot of occasion in later docs -->